LilbDataGuy/voice_assistant_lilb/README.md

 ## 🗣️ Example Commands

-- "Hey Tim, what do I have on Friday?"
+- "Hey Lil'b, what do I have on Friday?"
-- "Hey Tim, make a note: buy groceries"
+- "Hey Lil'b, make a note: buy groceries"

 ## 🚀 How to Run